The Lord's Prayer Is Misunderstood

 As we forgive those who trespass against us:

-Acknowledging that unless we forgive others, we would not be forgiven.
-Meaning we would not become "righteous" for that day and would not receive the Holy Spirit.
+We promise to forgive others.
+Acknowledging that unless we forgive everyone who wronged us, we would not be forgiven, would not become "righteous", and would not receive the Holy Spirit for that day.
 (Interpretation unknown to most)

 Lead us not into temptation: